AgentDynEx: Nudging the Mechanics and Dynamics of Multi-Agent Simulations: Technical Evaluation

+We found that holistic reflection significantly improved manual nudging, but not automatic nudging (Figure~\ref{H3graph}).
+A Tukey's HSD test revealed a significant difference between \textit{Man+R} (average of 4.86) and \textit{Man} (average of 3.00) at the \textit{p<0.01} level (\textit{p=0.002}).
+As seen in Appendix Table~\ref{hahahahahah}, holistic reflection improved manual nudging for 6 of 7 scenarios, but improved automatic nudging for only 2 of 7 scenarios, and we found no significant difference between \textit{Auto+R} (average of 2.71) and \textit{Auto} (average of 2.43).

+We identified two reasons for this asymmetry.
+First, automatic nudging is threshold-triggered: it fires when something is clearly wrong, but cannot recognize slow drift or missed opportunity the way a human can.
+As a result, when holistic reflection produced a stronger starting state, the system detected fewer urgent issues, issued fewer nudges, and let the simulation proceed at its default pace --- even when that pace was too slow to capitalize on the improved setup.
+In 5 of 7 \textit{Auto+R} scenarios, performance was no better than \textit{Auto}.

-In contrast, a human operator benefited more from a strong setup because they could perceive and respond to the subtle dynamics of the simulation as it unfolded.
-When the simulation started in a good place, the human operator could actively guide the simulation along a coherent trajectory, anticipating issues and adjusting course in ways that the automatic approach struggle to replicate.
-This ability to sense emerging patterns and steer accordingly led to a near-complete milestone progression in all \textit{Man+R} scenarios.
+Second, a human operator benefited more from a strong setup precisely because they could perceive and respond to subtle dynamics as the simulation unfolded --- anticipating soft trajectory shifts and steering accordingly, in ways that threshold-based reflection cannot.
+When the simulation started in a good place, the human operator could actively guide it along a coherent trajectory, leading to near-complete milestone progression across all \textit{Man+R} scenarios.
+Automatic nudging is most valuable for catching hard failures, while holistic reflection amplifies performance most when paired with a human operator who can capitalize on a strong setup.